DivanteLtd/microservices-book/book/extra-migrating-towards-headless.md

-# Appendix 3: Switching to Headless eCommerce with Vue Storefront & commercetools.
+# Interview: Switching to Headless eCommerce with Vue Storefront & commercetools.

 In this interview we discuss the case study of LoveCrafts.
-Migration from Magento1 into headless architecture with the commercetools as a backend and [Vue Storefront Next](https://blog.vuestorefront.io/vue-storefront-accelerating-enterprise-commerce-initiatives-with-commercetools/) as a frontend solution.
+Migration from Magento into headless architecture with the commercetools as a backend and [Vue Storefront Next](https://blog.vuestorefront.io/vue-storefront-accelerating-enterprise-commerce-initiatives-with-commercetools/) as a frontend solution.
 Why this stack?
 How to plan the migration?
 How to select the right backend platform?
 The desired architecture.

 **Halil Köklü - CTO at LoveCrafts**